 This course provides an overview of the relationship between the brain and behaviour.
 Coverage will span a range of topics including neuroanatomy, neurochemistry, psychopharmacology, neuroendocrinology, vision and hearing, sleep and circadian rhythms, reproductive and ingestive behaviour, and learning and memory in both humans and non-human species.
-There will also be a focus on human neurological and mental disorders across the lifespan including Alzheimer’s disease, schizophrenia, depression and autism.
+There will also be a focus on human neurological and mental disorders including Alzheimer’s disease, schizophrenia, and depression.

 After completing the course, students will be able to:

-- Identify the functions of a full range of brain structures.
+- Identify the functions of a full range of brain structures and neurotransmitters.